Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 }
 ```

 Copy it to your `offer-slot.json` file and modify all the values as necessary.
-Since this is your offer, only you know the [pricing terms](/developers/fundamentals/orders#cost-and-pricing) and compute configuration your solution or data needs to run.
+Since this is your offer, only you know the [price](/developers/fundamentals/orders#cost-and-pricing) and compute configuration your solution or data needs to run.
+Every offer can have multiple requirements slots.

-Refer to the [`offers add-slot`](/developers/cli_commands/offers/slots/add-slot) command's documentation to learn more about these fields.

-Every offer you create may have multiple requirements slots.
 You must create a separate JSON file for each slot.

+Refer to the [`offers add-slot`](/developers/cli_commands/offers/slots/add-slot) command's documentation to learn more about the objects and strings in this file.

-To get examples, check existing offers via the Marketplace GUI:
+To get more examples, check existing offers via the Marketplace GUI:

 <img src={require('./../images/cli_guides_providers_offers_4.png').default} width="auto" height="auto"/>

 <br/>

-Or via CLI using the SPCTL [offers get-slot](/developers/cli_commands/offers/slots/get-slot) command:
+Or via CLI using the [offers get-slot](/developers/cli_commands/offers/slots/get-slot) command:

 ```
 ./spctl offers get-slot value --offer 8 --slot 4